-Navajo Point and Painted Desert View-This is the most popular of all the Canyon auto trips.
+Navajo Point and Painted Desert View-This is a very popular Canyon auto trip.
 The road runs eastward from El Tovar through part of the Tusayan National Forest to Navajo Point (Painted Desert View).
-To the north there is a 30-mile span across the beginning of the granite gorge; and east or west almost a hundred miles of the Grand and Marble canyons, the gorge of the Little Colorado River, and 100-mile panorama of that well known but little visited marvel, the Painted Desert of Arizona, the home of the Navajo and Hopi Indians.
+To the north there is a 30-mile span across the beginning of the granite gorge; and east or west almost a hundred miles of the Grand and Marble canyons, the Gorge of the Little Colorado River, and 100-mile panorama of that well known and little visited marvel, the Painted Desert of Arizona, the home of the Navajo and Hopi Indians.
 The abrupt abutment of Cape Royal is just across the way and Navajo Mountain is plainly seen 120 miles distant.
 Short stops are made at Grand View, Thors Hammer and Lincoln Point en route.

-The rate for this round-trip drive of sixty-four miles is \$8 each person, in parties or three or more up to capacity of car.
-Time, about 41⁄2 hours.
+The rate for this round-trip drive of sixty-four miles is \$8 each person, in parties of three or more up to capacity of car.
+Time, about $4\frac{1}{2}$ hours.
 One trip a day, in season, leaving El Tovar early in the afternoon.